 Just sausage and eggs would typically not cut it for me for a filling meal.
 Neither would fruit without the protein, though fruit is fine to hold me over for a snack.

 Some people report that their experience is different.
 For example, they’d find sausage and eggs filling without fruit.

+Your answers may be different than mine, and that is OK.
 Modify your meals in ways that feel satisfying and enjoyable to you.
-Who’s ready to eat?

 All recipes on this website may or may not be appropriate for you, depending on your medical needs and personal preferences.
 Consult with a registered dietitian or your physician if you need help determining the dietary pattern that may be best for you.

-The calorie information is an estimate provided as a courtesy.
+The nutrition information is an estimate provided as a courtesy.
 It will differ depending on the specific brands and ingredients that you use.
 Calorie information on food labels may be wildly inaccurate, so please don't sweat the numbers too much.

-For more information on how the three recipe levels may help with a weight management goal, refer to this post.
+For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats no sugar post.
 Let's get cooking!